George Hodgson (cricketer)

 George Harris Hodgson (4 May 1839 – 15 April 1917) was an English first-class cricketer.

 The son of John George Hodgson, he was born at Thanet in May 1839.
 He was educated at Harrow School, before going up to Trinity College, Oxford.
-A keen cricketer, Hodgson did not feature in first-class cricket for Oxford University Cricket Club, but did make four first-class appearances for the Gentlemen of Kent from 1858–61.
+A keen cricketer, Hodgson did not feature in first-class cricket for Oxford University Cricket Club, but did make four first-class appearances for the Gentlemen of Kent from 1858 to 1861.
 He scored 74 runs in his four matches at an average of 18.50, with a high score of 32.
 With his roundarm fast bowling he took 2 wickets.

 Hodgson graduated from Oxford in 1866 with a master's degree.
 He later served as secretary to the Clergy Mutual Assurance Society.
 Hodgson died at Hythe in April 1917.